codspire/print2sticky/README.md

 There are only a few things that beat Post-it in its versatility and simplicity.
 Whether you are a [Post-it aficionado](https://youtu.be/BpWM0FNPZSs) or a novice note taker, you might find this handy dandy tool useful.

-> Simply print a template, put your sticky notes on it, create the rich content that goes on the stickies, and print!
+> Simply print a template, put your sticky notes on it, create rich sticky notes content online, and print!

 Use the personalized printed sticky notes to track your goals, inspire yourself with a powerful quote or just enjoy a viral meme.